saucecode/discord-alkaline-bot/README.md

 The home_channel is the channel which the bot considers it's home.
 It is specified in `data/settings.json` with they key `home_channel` and value of any TextChannel ID.

 Plugins can specify which files they'd like to be backed up by setting a list `BACKUP_FILES`.
 When `createbackup` is called, the backup plugin will go through all loaded plugins, and save the files listed in these lists to the backup.
 See `modules/notifications.py`'s constructor for an example.

+### Core Commands

+These commands are part of the core code (not a plugin), their behavior is defined directly in discordbot.py, and they can only be run with the 'admin' permission (defined in the bot, not the server role).
+The core commands and their usages are as follows.

+ - `\reloadall` Reload all currently loaded modules.
+ - `\loadmodule [module name]` Attempts to load plugins from the specified module.
+ - `\reloadmodule [module name]` Attempts to reload an already loaded module.
+ - `\unloadmodule [module name]` Attempts to unload a loaded module (disabling its commands).
+ - `\modules` Prints a list of all the loaded modules and their plugins.

+Module names are relative to the modules directory.
+A `[module name]` like `sxde.world` represents `modules/sxde/world.py`.
+One like `essentials` represents `modules/essentials.py`.
+Remember that not every source file in the modules directory has plugins.
+Some of them are utilities, such as `sailortalk.py`, which is used by a veritable variety of plugin modules.